-Becoming an NFHC Graduate Student
+Becoming a NFHC Graduate Student

 The NFHC places a high value on training the next generation of researchers, food scientists, agronomists, public health workers, and entrepreneurs.
 There are multiple routes of entry into NFHC member laboratories.
+NOTE: The Nebraska Food for Health Center is NOT a degree granting program.

 NFHC Graduate Fellows